-SALEM – If you have been to Willamette Town Center on Lancaster Drive in Salem recently, you may have noticed five new structures made of curious building material.
+SALEM – If you were at Willamette Town Center on Lancaster Drive in Salem from March 9-17, you may have noticed five structures made of curious building material.

-All the structures were made of cans of food.
+All the structures were made of cans of food, 11,082 of them.

-That food will go to Marion-Polk Food Share next week as part of National Association of Women in Construction’s first Canstruction event.
+That food will go to Marion-Polk Food Share as part of National Association of Women in Construction’s first Canstruction event.

 This year’s contest had five teams participating: South Town Glass, Rich Duncan Construction, Cherry City Electric, NAWIC, and students from Salem-Keizer School’s Career Technical Education Center.